devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 ## Using customized file for inventory:
+* Add your NODE1 public ip to the /home/devops/hosts file

 ```
 ansible -i <path to the file> -m ping all